-Can you go in a hot tub when pregnant?
+Can you go in a hot tub while pregnant?

-Can pregnant women go in a hot tub?
-We’ve got some bad news for all you pregnant people out there, the answer is technically only maybe and probably, in the interests of your unborn child, it is simply not worth the risk.
+We’ve got some bad news for all you pregnant ladies out there (also congratulations by the way!), the answer is technically only maybe and probably, in the interests of your unborn child, it is simply not worth the risk.

 The answer is maybe for a very short time under some specific conditions – and definitely not for long.